 Organizations that deal with sensitive data often need the services of cybersecurity analysts.
-Job opportunities may be found in healthcare, financial services, insurance firms, government agencies, the military and education systems.
+Job opportunities may be found in the healthcare, financial services and insurance industries, as well as in education systems.

 Attaining a career as a cybersecurity analyst will require preparation and dedication in order to obtain the education and expertise sought by employers, including a college degree.